gobbez/WebDataAnalysis/README.md

 # Goal:
 The goal of this project is to build an easy-to-use website to make users do their data analysis on their own.
+Future goal is to share Data Science to the people with both theory and real applications so that users can learn too!

 # Features:
 Load an excel file on the web.